uc-cdis/cloud-automation/tf_files/aws/modules/eks-nodepool/README.md

 * `eks_private_subnets` list of cidr for private subneting.
 * `control_plane_sg` security group for the control plane to talk to the workers.
 * `default_nodepool_sg` Security group of the default pool.
 This hasn't been tested for additional pools other than jupyter, but theoretically you could create as many pools as you want.
+* `deploy_jupyter_pool` If expolicit "yes" provided, then the autoscaling group for the pool will be set for 3 as minimum and desired capasity.
+Default is no.

 ## 5. Considerations